matteoceschia/SuperNEMOValidationTool/README.md

 The config file allows you to set the title of this, as for the `h_` type branches.

 If you have provided a reference file, this will also make a plot of the pull between the sample and the scaled reference.
-The Kolmogorov-Smirnov goodness of fit and chi-squared per degree of freedom will be calculated and written to an output text file.
-Any pulls over threshold (by default a difference of +/- 3 sigma) will be logged in the output file, as will the overall average pull.
+The chi-squared per degree of freedom will also be calculated and written to an output text file.
+Any pulls over threshold (by default a difference of +/- 3 sigma) will be logged in the output file, as will the overall average pull and RMS of the pulls.
+These will be calculated by plotting the individual pulls in each cell and fitting to a Gaussian (that plot will also be saved).

-Note that the pulls are currently incorrect for averaged branches, as there is not currently a facility to set the uncertainties correctly for non-counting branches.
+The uncertainties on averaged branches are taken by finding the error on the mean.
+In the case that there is only 1 entry (or no entries), there will be insufficient data to calculate a pull or chi squared.
+The number of degrees of freedom for the chi squared will be decreased accordingly.

 **Calorimeter branches:** prefix: `c_`